When To Walk Away After a Home Inspection in New Jersey

 Understanding the Consequences of Walking Away

 Walking away from a home purchase may have consequences, depending on the terms of the purchase agreement and state laws.
 These consequences may include losing your earnest money deposit, potential legal disputes, or damaging your reputation in the real estate market.
-Understanding the potential consequences allows you to make an informed decision and weigh the risks involved.
+Being aware of these potential consequences enables you to make an informed decision and weigh the risks involved.

 Submitting the Withdrawal Notice